Hungary's government makes Ukrainian refugees homeless – DW – 08/23/2024

 "The monthly cost of accommodation for Ukrainian refugees is about €1 million," Zsolt Szekeres of the Hungarian Helsinki Committee told DW.
 "This year's fireworks display on the national holiday on August 20 cost five times that."

 He says that the committee instituted proceedings against the decree and informed the relevant EU bodies.
-Szekeres says that the Hungarian courts have yet to pass judgment and there has so far been no response from the EU.
+Szekeres says that the Hungarian courts have yet to pass judgment.
+There has been no response from the EU so far.

 "So, it must be said that the Hungarian government is once again intentionally provoking a humanitarian crisis situation by making several thousand people who are in need of protection homeless."